 Stephen holds a bachelor's degree in civil engineering from the University of Delaware and an MBA in finance from New York University Stern School of Business.
 He is a professional engineer in Connecticut.

 Jana Hanford, Vice President in the Seattle office, has been integral part of the senior professional team while also fulfilling a corporate role heading the company-wide training program.

 Her understanding of the business, as well as the technical components of a transaction, allow her to quickly quantify areas of risk and importance for clients.

-Jana has successfully managed all types of commercial properties and has been engaged in the construction and lending aspects of the commercial real estate industry for nearly three decades.
+Jana has successfully managed all types of commercial properties and has been engaged in the construction and lending aspects of the commercial real estate industry for nearly four decades.